Choose another writer in this calendar:

 ||Antoine de Saint-Exupéry (1900-1944) - in full Antoine-Marie-Roger de Saint-Exupéry|

 French aviator and writer, real life hero who looked at adventure and danger with poet's eyes – sometimes from the viewpoint of a child.
 Saint-Exupéry's most famous work is The Little Prince (1943), which he also illustrated.
-It has become one of the classics of children's literature of the 20th century.
+One of the classics of children's literature of the 20th century, it became in 2017 the most translated book in the world.
 During World War II Saint-Exupéry served as a pilot.
 He was shot down on a mission over France in 1944.

 "Grown-ups never understand anything for themselves, and it is tiresome for children to be always and forever explaining things to them." (from The Little Prince)